Chen-Abudi/travel_love/README.md

 - CSS3 + SCSS
 - Responsive Layout
 - Swiper JS + Scroll Reveal JS (JavaScript Libraries)
-- Dark/Light Mode
+- Dark and Light Mode
 - Filtering gallery

+## Deployment

-- Deployed with Vercel
+- Vercel

 ## 🛠️ Future Possible Improvements

-- [ ] A blog popup could be added to each image in the gallery.
+- [ ] Add a popup modal for each image with more details about the destination, for example, a blog post.
-- [ ] May add in the future opportunity to buy prints of my photos (with backend side).
+- [ ] For future purposes, might add an opportunity to buy prints of my photos, meaning (Backend)

 ## 💎 Live Project